-It’s easy to spend a full day here; the highlight is the bus tour which takes you deep into the NASA operational areas, but there’s also an IMAX film, an opportunity to learn about the space shuttle program and see the actual Shuttle Atlantis, and meet the people behind the space program as you explore the Heroes and Legends Center and Astronaut Hall of Fame.
+It’s easy to spend a full day here.
+The highlight is the bus tour which takes you deep into the NASA operational areas, but there’s also an IMAX film and opportunities to learn about the space shuttle program and see the actual Shuttle Atlantis, as well as meet the people behind the space program in the Heroes and Legends Center and Astronaut Hall of Fame.

 Go Beaching and Shopping

 If you want to soak up the Florida sun, a day at the easily accessible Cocoa Beach will not disappoint.
 For a fun souvenir, check out the original location of the world-famous Ron Jon Surf Shop in Cocoa Beach.

 And of course, you’re only an hour’s drive from all the Walt Disney World theme parks (Magic Kingdom, Animal Kingdom, EPCOT, Hollywood Studios, and Disney Springs), Legoland Florida, and Universal Orlando (Universal Studios, Islands of Adventure, and City Walk).

 Many folks like to watch the cruise ships sail away, whether they have friends or family on board or not.
 It’s truly a majestic experience as these huge ships glide through the waters out to sea.

 Port Canaveral has taken this into consideration by constructing the Jetty Park and Pier, which is located just east of the port area along the seafront.

 There is a fee to enter Jetty Park.
 Included in the fee to enter the park (starting at $16 per car) are boardwalk, beach, and shower access.

 You’ll find parking, sandy beaches, a bar and grill, and a long pier jutting out into the Atlantic Ocean (which is the perfect spot to watch sail away).